-- (1) Operating leverage = (net operating revenues variable operating costs and expenses) / operating income (Note 5). - (2) Financial leverage = operating income / (operating income interest expense). - Note 2: The Company has no interest expense, so it is not applicable. - Note 3: The Company has no sales and therefore the ratios are not prepared. - Note 4: The cash flow from operating activities is negative and not meaningful for analysis, therefore, the ratios of cash flow are not prepared. - Note 5: The Company has net operating loss in 2017 with negative ratio.
-Hence, it was not calculated. - Note 6: The Company's net income before income tax and interest expense was negative for the years 2019 to 2021, so it was not applicable. - Note 7: The Company has no accounts payable and inventory, therefore, it is not applicable.
+- (1) Operating leverage = (net operating revenues variable operating costs and expenses) / operating income (Note 5). - (2) Financial leverage = operating income / (operating income interest expense). - Note 2: The Company has no interest expense because the net income before tax and interest expense is a negative figure, so it is not applicable. - Note 3: The Company's cash flow from operating activities is negative and not meaningful for analysis, therefore, the ratios of cash flow are not prepared. - Note 4: The Company has no accounts payable and inventory, therefore, it is not applicable.